Berlin Brigade

 The Berlin Brigade was a US Army brigade-sized garrison based in West Berlin during the Cold War.
 After the end of World War II, under the conditions of the Yalta and Potsdam agreements, the Allied forces occupied West Berlin.
 This occupation lasted throughout the Cold War.
-The French Army also had units in Berlin, called Forces Françaises à Berlin and the British Army's unit in Berlin was the Berlin Infantry Brigade.
+The French Army also had units in Berlin, called French Forces in Berlin and the British Army's unit in Berlin was the Berlin Infantry Brigade.

 History

+After the dissolution of the First Allied Airborne Army in mid-1945, the United States Army troops of the combined U.S.-British force became simply the First Airborne Army and were dispatched to Berlin.
+DA Pamphlet 672-1 indicates the 1st Airborne Army received occupation credit for 5 July - 31 October 1945 in Germany.
+In October the army headquarters was inactivated and replaced with a new Berlin District headquarters.
+Key U.S. forces arriving in Berlin during this period were the 2nd Armored Division; 16th Cavalry Group; and 82nd Airborne Division.
+Several changes of name included Berlin District (1945–46); Berlin Command (1946–48, 1953–61); and then Berlin Brigade after that time.

-The Berlin Brigade of the United States Army was a separate brigade based in Berlin.
+The Berlin Brigade was a U.S. separate brigade based in Berlin.
 Its shoulder sleeve insignia was the U.S. Army Europe patch with a Berlin tab, later incorporated.

 The Brigade was based across four large installations in Steglitz-Zehlendorf: McNair, Andrews, Roosevelt and Turner barracks.